2012 Asia Kabaddi Cup (circle style)

 The 2012 Asia Kabaddi Cup was the second edition of the circle style Asia Kabaddi Cup.
-It was played in Lahore, Punjab, Pakistan from 1 to 5 November 2012 with teams from 6 Asian countries.
+It was held in Lahore, Punjab, Pakistan from 1 to 5 November 2012 with teams from 6 Asian countries.
 It was won by Pakistan who won the competition by technical rule as India decided to walk out of the match.
 India forfeited the match with 6 minutes remaining in the final game claiming that the officials were unfair to them.
 Things worsened further when Indian coach Goormel Singh was shown a green card by the referee for his 'constant interference in field matters'.
 He was said to have crossed the line literally, entering the field of play when he shouldn't have.
 This gave rise to heated arguments between the two teams and the scene ended with India walking out in protest.